Skip to main content

 • Agents can overspend or behave unexpectedly

 An agent with unlimited access is a liability.
 The goal is not just “agents can pay”, it is “agents can pay securely without exposing sensitive data.”
-Each payment method enforces this differently:
+Each instrument enforces this differently:

-• Card agentic protocols.
+• Cards.
 The user’s real card is stored in a PCI-compliant vault.
 Users give agents permissions to use their card with spending rules (amount, merchant, duration), enforced at the network level via Visa VIC and Mastercard Agent Pay.
 The agent never sees the real card number — developers never handle sensitive information.
+Each agent card has two time dimensions: the period controls how often the spending limit resets (for example, weekly or monthly), while the expiry (expiresAt) controls when the permission itself stops working.
+These are independent — a monthly spending limit does not automatically keep the permission alive for a month.
+If no expiry is set, the permission defaults to seven days.
+See Create an Agent Card for details.

 Diagram: a user verifies their card once via Visa VIC or Mastercard Agent Pay, and agents receive scoped permissions with spending rules